top of page

 Section 1.
 2 Standing Rules:

-Standing Rules and amendments to existing Standing Rules may be adopted at any general meeting with a majority vote in the affirmative.
+Standing Rules and amendments to existing Standing Rules may be adopted at any Executive Board meeting with a 2/3 majority vote in the affirmative.
 Standing Rules shall be reviewed by the Executive Board and amended yearly or more frequently as deemed necessary.

 Article XIII - Indemnification